 Wanelo is certainly one to watch too.
 It’s already growing in popularity with some large retailers adding app buttons to their sites.
 It’s almost like a further extension of Pinterest, as items are posted by users, therefore it has that social aspect where items are in order as to how people like them rather than how much they have paid to put them in front of users.
 There’s the option for retailers to adopt store pages and engage with their communities.

 Hyper is tipped by many to be the next big thing, it’s a montage between Instagram and Reddit.
 Where Facebook has failed by becoming too social with so many connections users no longer feel comfortable sharing.

-Users can decide whether to create an account using their own identify or a fictional identity of their choice, but either way they don’t have any personal information attached to their profile.
+Users can decide whether to create an account using their own identity or a fictional identity of their choice, but either way, they don’t have any personal information attached to their profile.

-Everything which users of Facebook have become increasingly uncomfortable with is addresses and changed which could be why it’ll really take off.
+Everything that users of Facebook have become increasingly uncomfortable with is addressed and changed which could be why it’ll really take off.

 Paying to promote

 It always has a slightly negative connotation when a company pays to promote their content as we immediately assume that their content couldn’t go anywhere just on its own merits.

 The trouble is for the likes of Facebook you’ll struggle to reach even the audience who have liked your page organically.

 The algorithms on Facebook go off engagement rates, the more people stop and take notice and engage with your posts, sends a message to Facebook that there must be something interesting about it and therefore places it in front of more people.